renzotw/renzotw.github.io/index.md

 My past experiences include ML research, corporate finance and supply chain strategy, and pro-bono consulting.

-In my free time I enjoy rock climbing, playing basketball, and cooking.
+In my free time I enjoy rock climbing, playing basketball, exploring new restaurants, and occasionally cooking.

 I created this blog to document various personal projects as well as to start writing down anything from my thoughts to life updates to articles.